MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/quick-start-guide.md

 > For a simple scenario like the one above, use of the `Kernel` is not entirely necessary, but in the next section, you'll see how encapsulating your services and plugins in a single `Kernel` object can make your code more modular and easier to maintain.

-## Giving your agent the ability to invoke your native code
+## Allowing your AI to invoke your native code

 In the previous section, you saw how to create a simple conversation with an AI agent.
 The challenge with this code, however, is that the AI agent can only respond with information baked into its model.
 With plugins, however, you can give your AI agent the ability to run your code to retrieve information from external sources or to perform actions.